Best in the US Tournament Rules

 Courtesy Runner:

-• If you are hitting a continuous lineup that last batted out will be your courtesy runner
+• If you are hitting a continuous lineup, the last batted out will be your courtesy runner.

-• Same player is allowed to run for the Pitcher and Catcher
+• The same player is allowed to run for the Pitcher and Catcher in the same inning.

-• If an error is made on a courtesy runner, it is a correctable error and the runner will be replaced with correct runner
+• If an error is made on a courtesy runner, the runner will be replaced with the correct runner.

 • The courtesy runner will never be mandatory.